realdecoy/frontier/README.md

 ## Creating a frontier namespace
 #### [Adam](https://github.com/realdecoy/frontier/tree/development/commands/adam)
-To support the creation of new frointer-based namespaces a template, [Adam](https://github.com/realdecoy/frontier/tree/development/src/commands/adam), has been provided to allow for easier development.
+To support the creation of new frontier-based namespaces a template, [Adam](https://github.com/realdecoy/frontier/tree/development/src/commands/adam), has been provided to allow for easier development.
 This template provides the basic structure needed to develop a simple frontier-based namespace.
 It also provides sample commands and tests to get you started.

 &nbsp; &nbsp; &nbsp;